matplotlib/viscm/doc/contributing.md

 ```

 Unit tests require `xvfb` (X Virtual Framebuffer) to test the GUI.
 If `xvfb` is not
-installed, you'll receive `ERROR: xvfb backend xvfb requested but not installed`.
+installed, GUI tests will be skipped.
 Install with:

 ```bash
 sudo apt install xvfb